aws/aws-toolkit-vscode/resources/marketplace/extension-page.md

 #### <a id="run-debug-serverless-application"></a>Run or Debug a Serverless Application

-In the **AWS: Explorer** Side Bar, after you choose the **AWS** icon in the Activity Bar, CodeLenses display within open serverless application code files above functions that use AWS Lambda function handler syntax.
+After you choose the **AWS** icon in the Activity Bar, CodeLenses display within open serverless application code files above functions that use AWS Lambda function handler syntax.
 (A _handler_ is a function that Lambda calls to start execution of a Lambda function.)
 These CodeLenses enable you to run or debug the corresponding serverless application locally.
 CodeLens actions here include:

 * **Configure**, for specifying function configurations such as an event payload and environment variables.
 * **Run Locally**, for running the function without debugging.